GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 [View the Tech Alert](https://communication.ga.gov.au/link/id/zzzz675a766b4e320946Pzzzz6567c8b713b5b826/page.html)

 ## 5 Dec 2024: NCI database will be upgraded soon.
 Service disruption is possible but not expected.
+(Resolved)

 The NCI database will soon be upgraded.
 According to our testing, downtime or major disruption to service is not expected.
 However, be aware that a service disruption is still possible during this time.